-We wholeheartedly support the Modern Slavery Act 2015 (UK) and the Modern Slavery Act 2018 (Cth) (Aust) whose provisions assist to eradicate modern slavery, wherever it may occur, and raise public awareness of the problem.
-In addition to working to prevent modern slavery in our own supply chains, Ashurst's Social Impact Team is also working with a range of partners to support a wide range of initiatives to eradicate all forms of modern slavery around the world.
+We whole heartedly support the Modern Slavery Act 2015 (UK) and the Modern Slavery Act 2018 (Cth) (Aust) whose provisions assist to eradicate modern slavery, wherever it may occur and raise public awareness of the problem.

 - Technology: such as IT hardware and software and print services that support our business.

-- Business services: the products that we buy into our offices, for example furniture, stationery and marketing items as well as the services that we use in our offices such as catering, security and cleaning.
+- Business Services: the products that we buy into our office, for example furniture, stationary and marketing items as well as the services that we use in our offices such as catering, security and cleaning.

 - Professional services: such as external training services, external consultants and contractors and legal support services.